Nikhil-Pophale/Nikhil-Pophale/README.md

 Hello, my name is Nikhill Pophale, and I am an automation testing professional .
-I have a good hands on  test automation frameworks, scripting languages, and test management tools, and I am always eager to learn new technologies and tools.
+I have a good hands on  test automation frameworks, scripting languages, and test management tools, and I am always eager to learn new technologies and tools fervent to explore new job opportunities.